clemphg/indexation_web/README.md

-# We indexation labs - ENSAI 2024
+# Web indexation labs - ENSAI 2024
 Clémentine Phung [clementine.phung-ngoc@eleve.ensai.fr]

 This course has three labs, and this repository gathers my work for each of those labs.
 In the folders `./crawler/`, `./index/` and `./ranking/`, you will find a `README.md` corresponding to the lab in question.